typelevel/Laika/docs/markup.md

 * It would not be safe to use without additional filtering when used in web applications that offer user input.

-This design decision has the following consequences for the Laika library:
+This design decision has the following consequences for the Laika toolkit:

 * The Markdown parser, by default, treats HTML tags as normal text input and converts tags to HTML entities when rendering, so that they would show up as part of the